Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 If you want to sell your house quickly, selling it as-is can help you eliminate some of the steps that often cause delays or just take time.
 The buyer may still request a home inspection so they know exactly what they’re getting, but you won’t have to tackle any repairs that could hold up the sale.

-Jeff Lurie, a real estate agent in Suffolk, Virginia who works with 85% more single-family homes than the average Suffolk agent, frequently sees this in his market.
+Jeff Lurie, a real estate agent in Suffolk, Virginia, who works with 85% more single-family homes than the average agent in the area, frequently sees this in his market.
 In some cases, an as-is sale is a result of a military move.

 Lurie says he sees situations where “a military family is getting a permanent change of station (PCS) from point A to point B. The house is generally in good condition, but they just don’t have the time or the money to do the work.”